StatML/2016_person_re-ID/README.md

 #Dataset
 Download [Market1501 Dataset] (http://www.liangzheng.org/Project/project_reid.html)
 #Models
-Since I use the lfs in github, this reposity may be over data quota.
+I use the git-lfs to store the large models.
+But this reposity may be over data quota.
-Alternatively, you can download the models from [GoogleDriver](https://drive.google.com/file/d/0B0VOCNYh8HeRbEhIR3FyakkzUlU/view?usp=sharing).
+Alternatively, you can download the whole codes from [GoogleDriver](https://drive.google.com/file/d/0B0VOCNYh8HeRV29EaGRXWFZPbHM/view?usp=sharing) or [BaiduYun] (https://pan.baidu.com/s/1mhKoQ4S).
+BaiduYun sometime changes the link.
+If you find the url fail, you can contact with me to update it.

 #To Test
 1. Use `start-zzd.sh` to start matlab.
 (You need to add your CUDA path in it.
 Then just type `./start-zzd.sh` to run it.)